-Case study: Urban regeneration - the main features of the project (local context).
-AO3 skills practice Sustainable traffic management Sustainable urban management 9.
-Overview of strategies to increase food supply: irrigation, aeroponics and hydroponics, the new green revolution, use of biotechnology, appropriate technology 10.
-An example of a large scale agricultural development - Thanet Earth 11.
-Moving towards a sustainable resource future: organic farming, permaculture, urban farming, fish and meat from sustainable sources, seasonal food consumption, reduced waste 12.
-An example of a local scheme in an LIC or NEE to increase sustainable supplies of food - Makueni sand dam Core disciplinary knowledge Demographers who study the structure of populations Observation of the impacts regeneration projects have had Historical records to show how urban change has occurred since the industrial revolution Social media and news articles that inform us on resources in the UK Cartographers who map resources in the UK Government policies on water pollution in the UK (UKgov website) Social media and news articles that inform us on the state of food security in the UK and globally Data from international organisations, such as WHO Dependant on the unit of work

-2 2 AQA exam board have researched particular issue to create pre release booklet Their information comes from news articles, social media, and internet research.
+Overview of strategies to increase food supply: irrigation, aeroponics and hydroponics, the new green revolution, use of biotechnology, appropriate technology An example of a large scale agricultural development - Thanet Earth Moving towards a sustainable resource future: organic farming, permaculture, urban farming, fish and meat from sustainable sources, seasonal food consumption, reduced waste An example of a local scheme in an LIC or NEE to increase sustainable supplies of food - Makueni sand dam 15.
+Nigeria's industrial and employment structure (the movement from the primary to secondary sector and how this affected economic development) 16.
+Advantages and disadvantages of TNCs in Nigeria - Shell and KFC.
+17. Aid in Nigeria The way ports and airports have changed in the UK.
+The North-South divide The ways the UK is linked with the wider world.
+9 mark question practice A03 skills practice Geographical skills Core disciplinary knowledge Social media and news articles that inform us on the state of food security in the UK and globally Data from international organisations, such as WHO Data that shows us the economic status of countries, from organisations such office for national statistics Geographers who study global populations to determine how they vary globally Warren Thompson created the DTM in 1929 Demographers who create up to date population graphs, such as population pyramids Social media and news articles that helps to give an insight into quality of life First hand experience (e.g. tourism) Data that shows us the economic status of countries, from organisations such office for national statistics Social media and news articles that inform us on changes to aspects of the UK, such as transportation □ Dependant on the unit of work □ AQA exam board have researched particular issue to create pre release booklet □ Their information comes from news articles, social media, and internet research.